Location: Huron Portland Cement Plant, Alpena, MI

 The plant has its own railroad switch engines for industrial use.
 In 2003, it was reported that about 20 fly ash cars were received each week.

 Photo info: Top, an old postcard view of the plant quarry.
 Note that railroads were used to transport aggregate from the quarry to the plant.
-There appears to b an engine house in the quarry.
+There appears to be an engine house in the quarry.
 Today, oversized trucks are used.
-2nd image, a photo of the plant itself with rail cars containing fly ash in front.
-3rd, Huron Portland Cement No. 8 at the Alpena Quarry in 1960 [Harold Frye], 4th, a LaFarge Center Cab diesel at Alpena in 2003 [Mark Andersen], and bottom, a photo of the plant switcher moving fly ash cars in 2003.
-[Dale Berry]
+2nd image, an early view of the plant in Alpena.
+3rd image, a photo of the plant itself with rail cars containing fly ash in front.
+4th, Huron Portland Cement No. 8 at the Alpena Quarry in 1960 [Harold Frye], 5th, a LaFarge Center Cab diesel at Alpena in 2003 [Mark Andersen], and 6th photo, a photo of the plant switcher moving fly ash cars in 2003.
+[Dale Berry].
+The last photo shows the two cement plants at Alpena around 1913.
+[NHMC]

 Notes